 See: Garden trends 2021 – all the latest looks and new ways to garden

-Look forward to an abundance of colour and fragrance as Andy Miller, Head Gardener at Haddonstone tells us which outdoor plants will be trending for 2020.
+Look forward to an abundance of color as Andy Miller, Head Gardener at Haddonstone tells us which outdoor plants will be trending for 2021.

-Plants with colorful foliage will continue to be attractive in 2020, like this one.
+Plants with colorful foliage will continue to be attractive in 2021, like this one.
 These are absolutely stunning purple rounded flower heads which bloom in late spring.
 They're great in pots and planters, as well as grown in borders.
-They give good height and colour to any planting scheme.
+They give good height and color to any planting scheme.

 This large, daisy-like deep yellow flower heads have a black centre to them, and their aesthetic makes them ideal summer flowering this year.
 We'll see them more this year as they're so eye-catching in a border or cluster.